Woolly-fruited Lomatium

 • Compound (divided into leaflets), heavily dissected, appearing feathery

-• Clustered near the plant base
+• Arising from the plant base (basal)

 • Petioles (leaf stalks) generally sheathed